fogbender/b2b-saaskit/README.md

 ### High-level plan

-- First, check out https://promptswithfriends.com - it's a web-based SaaS application that was built with this B2B SaaS Kit. _Prompts with Friends_ is a way to collaborate on GPT prompts with others.
+- First, check out https://promptswithfriends.com - a web-based SaaS application that was built with this B2B SaaS Kit. _Prompts with Friends_ is a way to collaborate on GPT prompts with others

-- Next, get your own copy of Prompts with Friends running locally on your machine.
+- Next, get your own copy of _Prompts with Friends_ running locally on your machine

-- Then, learn how to deploy your version to production.
+- Then, learn how to deploy your version to production

-- Lastly, build your own product by modifying the app.
+- Lastly, build your own product by modifying the app

 ### Get it running locally